just-mika/CSOPESY-CLI/README.md

 ------------------------------------------------------------------------
 Notes
 ------------------------------------------------------------------------
-* Ensure all necessary source files (.c / .cpp) are present in the target directory before compiling via the terminal.
+* Ensure all necessary source files (.h / .cpp) are present in the target directory before compiling via the terminal.